Friday, December 26, 2014

 Although the budgetary discussion went nowhere, everyone seems now to see how serious the basic threat has become.
 Under the epic title "A Battle for UC's Soul," the LA Times editorial board identified the long-term stakes for UC and other public research universities:

-What state leaders should be figuring out is not how to diminish UC's role, but how to preserve UC as a national example of great public higher education.
+state leaders should be figuring out is not how to diminish UC's role,

 That is not what state leaders are doing.
 Regent-designate Oakley spoke at a recent forum about PPIC's ongoing concerns about workforce shortages, and the whole event suggested the focus of the state's establishment to be workforce training.
 Lt.
 Gov. Newsom called for a fuller integration of the three segments in a way that would facilitate this, and Gov. Brown's proposals aim at the same thing.
 Five years of five-percent tuition increases will merely make UC a more expensive pipeline segment.
 The main effect of the new tuition wars will more shrinking not so much of ambition, which is obviously alive and well in UC students, but of the financial means of achieving them.